Virginia Statement of Tenant Rights and Responsibilities 2026: VRLTA Guide

 - No illegal or unenforceable provisions

-- Stay within 2-month security deposit limit
+- The 2-month security deposit limit

-- Meet 45-day deposit return deadline
+- 45-day deposit return and itemization

 Educational Resources